cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   or 0xfb3ff0000000000000.
 Three sensible rules for this are:
-  1. Encode integral values that fit in 64 bits as values from major types 0 and 1, and other values as the smallest of 16-, 32-, or 64-bit floating point that accurately represents the value,
+  1. Encode integral values that fit in 64 bits as values from major types 0 and 1, and other values as the smallest of 16-, 32-, or 64-bit floating-point representations that accurately represents the value,
-  1. Encode all values as the smallest of 16-, 32-, or 64-bit floating
+  1. Encode all values as the smallest of 16-, 32-, or 64-bit
-     point that accurately represents the value, even for integral values, or
+     floating-point representations that accurately represents the
+     value, even for integral values, or
-  1. Encode all values as 64-bit floating point.
+  1. Encode all values as 64-bit floating-point representations.

-  Rule 1 straddles the boundaries between integers and floating point values, and Rule 3 does not use preferred encoding, so Rule 2 may be a good choice in many cases.
+  Rule 1 straddles the boundaries between integers and floating-point values, and Rule 3 does not use preferred encoding, so Rule 2 may be a good choice in many cases.